kidik425/18-Project_2/README.md

 •	Los Angeles Police Department (LAPD) 21 different "Community Police Station" areas <br>

 **Challenges** <br>
-•	Could not find a _solid single source_ for dispensary location data - all sources had some data, but no central "source of truth"  <br>
+•	Could not find a _single source_ for dispensary location data - all sources had _some_ data, but no central "source of truth"  <br>
 •	Contacted California Bureau of Cannabis Control who sent the website that we had already used  <br>

 **Future Improvements/Plans** <br>
 •	A vetted, 100% accurate source of retail dispensary locations <br>
+•	Re-organization of data into Census Tracts so that demographic features can be factored into decision making (see, for example, findings from Sciece Direct: https://www.sciencedirect.com/science/article/pii/S221133552030125X)<br>

 **Programs/Libraries Used** <br>
 •	Pandas <br>